Dimethoxy/Plasma/README.md

 - Free (as in freedom) and open-source
 - Asymmetrical distortion
-- 3 filters for shaping the sound
 - 10 different distortion styles
+- 3 filters for shaping the tone
 - Innovative "Girth" effect to add treble to your sound
+- Color-customizable minimalistic vector GUI, highly scalable and performant
-- Oscilloscope to visualize waveform shaping
+- Oscilloscope to visualize the output waveform
-- Color-customizable GUI
 - Support for Windows, MacOS and Linux

 ## Downloads